maxnfrankel/maxnfrankel.github.io/index.md

 ![Profile picture](/pages/images/prof_pic.png){: .center style="float: right" width="25%"}

-I'm an aspring physicist from New York City and currently a Fulbright researcher at SciLifeLab and the Royal Institute of Technology in Stockholm, Sweden for the 2022-23 academic year.
+I'm an aspiring physicist from New York City and currently a PhD student at CU Boulder.

 I am interested in everything Atomic/Molecular/Optical physics, particularly spectroscopy, ultracold atoms, microscopy, and spatial light modulators.

 <h2> Overview of my academic background </h2>

 I graduated in 2022 with a BS in physics and a specialization in optics from Stony Brook University.
-In my last two years at Stony Brook, I was part of the Ultracold Quantum Systems group, a lab doing experimental atomic physics research under Professor Dominik Schneble.
-Professor Schneble’s lab works with Bose-Einstein condensates to perform experiments in quantum simulation.
+In my last two years at Stony Brook, I worked in the [Ultracold Quantum Systems Group](http://ultracold.physics.sunysb.edu/)under Professor Dominik Schneble.

-My time in Schneble’s lab led me to develop a strong interest in optics and microscopy, which motivated me to apply for a Fulbright scholarship to work on a microscopy project Ilaria Testa’s Optical BioImaging group in Stockholm, Sweden.
+For the 2022-2023 academic year, I worked in Professor Ilaria Testa’s [Optical BioImaging group](https://www.testalab.org/) in Stockholm, Sweden, on a Fulbright research scholarship.

-After my year in Sweden, I began my PhD at CU Boulder in Jun Ye's group.
+After my year in Sweden, I began my PhD at CU Boulder in [Jun Ye's group](https://jila.colorado.edu/yelabs) at JILA.
 I'm working on Sr2, one of the three Strontium atomic clock project in Ye's group.

 ![Sleep at desk](/pages/images/Sleep_At_Desk.png){: .center style="float: center" width="25%"}